TACC/containers_at_tacc/docs/containerize-your-code/docker_build.rst

 The `-t` flag is used to name or 'tag' the image with a descriptive name and version.
 Optionally, you can preface the tag with your Docker Hub username.
 Adding that namespace allows you to push your image to a public container registry and share it with others.
-The trailing dot `.` in the line above simply indicates the location of the Dockerfile (a single `.` means the current directory).
+The trailing dot '`.`' in the line above simply indicates the location of the Dockerfile (a single '`.`' means 'the current directory').

 **Build the Image**